 Upon selecting the CAPD Solutions list, another CAPD systems dropdown menu is displayed in the left side.
 Selecting a certain CAPD system will refresh and display the corresponding available CAPD solutions (for the selected system only) in the table located in the right side of the window.
 The user should select a certain CAPD solution from the table and may only edit it in terms of Visibility.
 The same applies to the APD Solutions medical list, related to the APD systems drop-down menu and the Visibility edit option.
 By checking the "Global" check box, the visibility of the solution can be set for all versions of the selected cycler.
-By unchecking the "Global" check box, the visibility of the version of the selected cycler.
-This checkbook is visible only for sleepsafe harmony.
+By unchecking the "Global" check box, the visibility of the solution can be set only for the version of the selected cycler.
+This checkbook is visible only for sleep\safe harmony.